Dharmesh-Padhra/Hospital-Management-System-using-Python/README.md

 ## System Overview

-- **Patients**: Can create an account, log in, search for doctors, and retrieve their latest prescription.
+- **Patients**: Can create an account, log in, search for doctors, retrieve their latest prescription and list of all previous prescriptions.
-- **Admins**: Can add new doctor accounts to the system.
+- **Admins**: Can add new doctor accounts to the system and add medicines details.
 - **Doctors**: Can create and manage prescriptions for patients, and search for medicines in the hospital.

 ## Data Storage

 All data is stored in text files:
-- Account credentials (username and password)
+- Account credentials (name, phone, email, bio and password)
 - Medicine details (name, quantity, price)
-- Doctor details (name, email, phone, bio)
 - Prescription files with doctor and patient details

 ## Prescription Format